-In a candid talk with Mr Peter Lee, CEO of Cloud COACH International, let’s discover more about the company and their quality offerings.
+In a candid talk with Mr. Peter Lee, CEO of Cloud COACH International, let’s discover more about the company and its quality offerings.

 multi-tiered offering, so we can add value to the smallest start-up, right through to the largest enterprise.

 • What were the initial challenges you faced?